-Arduino Uno is a very valuable addition in the electronics that consists of USB interface, 14 digital I/O pins, 6 analog pins, and Atmega328 microcontroller.
-It also supports serial communication using Tx and Rx pins.
+Arduino UNO is a very valuable addition in electronics that consists of a USB interface, 14 digital I/O pins(of which 6 Pins are used for PWM), 6 analog pins and an Atmega328 microcontroller.
+It also supports 3 communication protocols named Serial, I2C and SPI protocol.
+You should also have a look at this video presentation on Arduino UNO:

 I'll try to cover each and everything related to Arduino Uno, so you get a clear idea of what it does, its main features, working and everything you need to know.
 Let's get started.